Mick Ronson: Bowie era

 His guitar work was next heard on Bowie's Aladdin Sane and 1973 covers album Pin Ups.
-However, he was absent from the subsequent Diamond Dogs album.
-In September 1983 he was a special guest at the Toronto leg of the Serious Moonlight Tour, playing lead guitar during the performance of "The Jean Genie".
+However, he was absent from theDiamond Dogs album released later.
+In September 1983 he was a special guest for the Toronto leg of the Serious Moonlight Tour, playing lead guitar during the performance of "The Jean Genie".
 He had only been asked to play the day before, and later recalled:

 Bowie said in a 1994 interview that "Mick was the perfect foil for the Ziggy character.
 He was very much a salt-of-the-earth type, the blunt northerner with a defiantly masculine personality, so that what you got was the old-fashioned Yin and Yang thing.
 As a rock duo, I thought we were every bit as good as Mick and Keith or Axl and Slash.
 Ziggy and Mick were the personification of that rock n roll dualism."